mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 ### Core

-The core library is purely functional.
+The [core][tls-engine-mli] library is purely functional.
 A TLS session is represented by the abstract type `Tls.Engine.state`, and various functions consume this session type together with raw bytes (`Cstruct.t` -- which is by itself mutable, but `ocaml-tls` eschews this) and produce new session values and resulting buffers.